FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 ## 5. Business Application Header <a name="luku5"></a>

 ISO 20022 standard BusinessApplicationHeaderV01 [head.001.001.01](https://github.com/FinnishCustoms-SuomenTulli/account-register-information-query/blob/master/schemas/head.001.001.01.xsd) is attached to both the query and the response message.
-The fields are otherwise used in a similar way in both the query and the response message, except contact details must be sent in the query message in case the data supplier needs to ask additional information.
+The fields are otherwise used in a similar way in both the query and the response message, except the contact details must be sent in the query message in case the data supplier needs to request for clarification.

 The sender details in Fr fields contain the authority's information when an authority sends a message, the data supplier's information when the data supplier sends a message and Finnish Customs' information when Finnish Customs forwards a message.
 Respectively receiver details in To fields contain Finnish Customs' information when a message is sent to aggregating application (koostava sovellus), and the information of the authority or the data supplier when aggregating application forwards the message.